Spectraball

 “Cheery atmosphere and funny, old-school ball tracks outweigh terrible mini games and overall shortness.”

-“The atmosphere is friendly but the graphics are really poor.”
+“The atmosphere is friendly but really poor graphics.”

 - 75 % positive mentions